Patrick Bokanowski

 Angel, The

 Bokanowski expands his talented dream-like art to a full-length movie with disappointing results.
 The movie is basically a collection of shorts that move from room to room to setting, each with its strange occupants wearing bizarre life-like masks and performing various activities, each with their own visual imagery, effects, sounds and colors that go with the room's theme.
-There's a striking nightmarish stairwell, a man practising his swordsmanship on a doll hanging in the middle of the room, a woman serving an old man without hands and a repeatedly falling pitcher, a comical man taking a bath and dressing backwards, bookish men buzzing around a library, very surreal scenes of frantic men running with a battering ram towards a naked woman enclosed in a geometric cell, and various other oddities and experiments with light and cinematography, all leading to heavenly figures bathed in light ascending stairs to a scene Bokanowski chose not to include of an angel at the top of the hierarchy.
+There's a striking nightmarish stairwell, a man practicing his swordsmanship on a doll hanging in the middle of the room, a woman serving an old man without hands and a repeatedly falling pitcher, a comical man taking a bath and dressing backwards, bookish men buzzing around a library, very surreal scenes of frantic men running with a battering ram towards a naked woman enclosed in a geometric cell, and various other oddities and experiments with light and cinematography, all leading to heavenly figures bathed in light ascending stairs to a scene Bokanowski chose not to include of an angel at the top of the hierarchy.
 Some scenes are more striking than others, and there is an overuse of freeze-frames that break up the dream-like effect, but the big flaw here is the punishing repetition of repeating imagery repeated repeatedly with minute variations and rhythm.
 Of some interest for its striking art, visuals and mood but as it stands, it's more of a collage of repetitive visual experiments.

 © 1999- by The Worldwide Celluloid Massacre Table of Contents